-i’ve been in my flat for six months now, and eagled-eyed readers may notice that its already been all-change in my living area. things weren’t quite working out with my home office arrangement and one sunday morning, as i sat perusing the space from my sofa, everything clicked into place in a sort-of “move this here, that there, that there” and.. voila! everything just worked so. much better.
+I’ve been in my flat for six months now and eagled-eyed readers may notice that its already been all-change in my living area.
+Things weren’t quite working out with my home office arrangement and one Sunday morning, as I sat perusing the space from my sofa, everything clicked into place in a sort-of “move this here, that there, that there“… et voila!

-a desk with a view
+A desk with a view

-moved from it’s original place along the living room back wall, my desk now occupies what had previously been a length of ‘dead space’ in front of my window, and looks out onto abundant foliage and, come winter when the trees shed their leaves, media city beyond.
+Moved from it’s original place along the living room back wall, my desk now occupies what had previously been a length of ‘dead space’ in front of my window, and looks out onto abundant foliage and, come winter when the trees shed their leaves, Media City beyond.

-i honestly don’t know why i hadn’t thought of it before, with oliver heath’s principles for a healthier, happier home and his biophilia mantra running through my head all these months, but now i have an abundance of natural light flooding my workspace to help aid my concentration and focus – and which i can easily control through white gauzy vertical blinds —as well as plenty of biophilic elements to gaze upon to facilitate effortless concentration when my direct focus on a task begins to wane. the wide windowsill is also the perfect place to perch my growing collection of cacti, succulents and houseplants, so even during the winter months i’ll still have an abundance of greenery focused in this space.
+I honestly don’t know why I hadn’t thought of it before, with Oliver Heath’s principles for a healthier, happier home and his biophilia mantra running through my head all these months, but now I have an abundance of natural light flooding my workspace to help aid my concentration and focus – and which I can easily control through white gauzy vertical blinds —as well as plenty of biophilic elements to gaze upon to facilitate effortless concentration when my direct focus on a task begins to wane.
+The wide windowsill is also the perfect place to perch my growing collection of cacti, succulents and houseplants, so even during the winter months I’ll still have an abundance of greenery focused in this space.

-there’s always a little bit of a push/pull whenever it comes to redesigning my moodboards, as a part of me can’t bear to tear pages from my favourite magazines, but the other half knows the imagery will be far more engaging and purposeful being pasted up on the wall, as opposed to being simply flicked through occasionally. this moodboard revamp has seen me run with the warm bohemian cali-inspired vibes that i’ve suffused my living space with, with a strong focus on sunny travel vibes and a pinky, green-y, grey colour palette.
+There’s always a little bit of a push/pull whenever it comes to redesigning my moodboards, as a part of me can’t bear to tear pages from my favourite magazines, but the other half knows the imagery will be far more engaging and purposeful being pasted up on the wall, as opposed to being simply flicked through occasionally.
+This moodboard revamp has seen me run with the warm bohemian Cali-inspired vibes that I’ve suffused my living space with, with a strong focus on sunny travel vibes and a pinky, green-y, grey colour palette.